s-amberg/cpla/week05/README.md

 * Integrate the test cases above into your existing (or a copy of) *BoundedBuffer* project.
 You might need to make the type `MemoryOperationCounter` available to the context of the test cases.
 This type already exists in the tests of your BoundedBuffer, in `bounded_buffer_semantic_suite.cpp`. ***Recommendation:*** Since the `MemoryOperationCounter` type is now used by multiple test suites it should reside in its own header file.
 * Create a static template member function, which satisfies the tests above.
 ** It must take a forward reference.
 This implies that template type deduction must happen.
 Subsequently, it must be a function template.
-** The factory function initializes the `!BoundedBuffer` using the default constructor.
+** The factory function initializes the `BoundedBuffer` using the default constructor.
 ** Additionally, pass the parameter of the factory function to a call of the `push` function.